 Keep in mind parents are feeling nervous about what is coming up.
 Chances are they have never dealt with this situation before so they will need your guidance on what the expectations are.

-- Platform that will be used, including instructions on whether it is an app that will need to be downloaded or opened in a browser.
+- The platform that will be used, including instructions on whether it is an app that will need to be downloaded or opened in a browser.

 - If there is any additional equipment that is needed … & if so what the cost is.